Monkey

 Scored 11,953 Test runs, 1990–2006; overtook Allan Border's total of 11,174 in 2005; overtaken by Sachin Tendulkar in 2008

-Unlikely hero of the latter half of England's 2019 season: a slow left–arm bowler and No. 11 batsman, he scored 92 as a nightwatchman in the second innings of the Test match against Ireland (turning defeat into victory); in the third Test against Australia he accompanied Ben Stokes in an unbeaten last wicket stand of 73 (scoring his only run right at the end!) and in the final Ashes Test he took the last two Australian wickets in successive balls, to win the match and level the series Click for more information Click to show or hide the answer
+Unlikely hero of the latter half of England's 2019 season: a slow left–arm bowler and No. 11 batter, he scored 92 as a nightwatchman in the second innings of the Test match against Ireland (turning defeat into victory); in the third Test against Australia he accompanied Ben Stokes in an unbeaten last wicket stand of 73 (scoring his only run right at the end!) and in the final Ashes Test he took the last two Australian wickets in successive balls, to win the match and level the series Click for more information Click to show or hide the answer

 Took a hat–trick in the inaugural Twenty20 World Cup, 2007 Click to show or hide the answer